By Bill Kohlhaase, Planet Natural

 But business was tough.
 I spent most of my time repairing fences, cutting brush and caring for an ambitious vegetable garden.
 The wet Pacific climate encouraged quick growth and my attempts to mow the lawn every couple weeks were met with frustration.
 As the grass grew longer, I found that it tended to fall in front of the blades.
 True cutting took multiple passes.
 I finally broke down and bought a used gas lawn mower.
 With blades set high, I chopped the grass down in one long afternoon every few weeks.

 And that’s when the problems really started.
 Weeds began to pop up everywhere.
 Part of the yard was taken over by a mossy thatch that crowded out the grass.
-Beneath the trees, the grass thinned out or disappeared all together.
+Beneath the trees, the grass thinned out or disappeared altogether.
 I became discouraged and let the yard grow out of control.

 He took me to the woodshed in more ways than one.
 There we found his old reel lawn mower and he showed me how to sharpen the blades.
 We took off the handle, propped the mower on its side and made room to “backlap” the blades to a fine sharpness.
 He explained the inner-workings of the reel and the importance of springs and ball bearings.
 “I used to take this thing apart, just for fun,” he told me.
 We greased and oiled everything we could reach.
 After reassembling the mower, he sent me back out to finish the job – with the power mower.